 Businesses sometimes take advantage of individual customers/consumers through fraud, deceptive and unfair practices, and a litany of other unethical practices that often lead to serious financial loss and emotional turmoil.
 These fraudulent practices are often difficult to uncover and prove.
 It may feel like there is no recourse for the “Little Guy” because the “Big Guns” have teams of attorneys and unlimited resources to fight their battles.
 But George Gesten McDonald prosecutes fraudsters big and small and the Consumer Rights and Class Action Practice Groups are dedicated to vindicating the rights of consumers.

-Our experienced consumer rights attorneys are well versed in state and federal consumer protections laws.
-We will evaluate your claim on an individual basis as well as determine if your case has the potential to be the foundation for a class action litigation.
+GGM’s Consumer Rights and Class Action Practice Groups are dedicated to vindicating the rights of consumers who have been injured by fraud, deceptive trade practices, negligence, harassment and other deceptive conduct.
+Our consumer rights attorneys are well-versed in federal and state consumer protection laws.
+We will evaluate your claim on an individual basis as well as determine if your case has the potential to be the foundation for class action litigation.

-- Fair Debt Collection Practices Act Violations: These claims involve any case in which a debt collector harassed the debtor by actions including but not limited to calling at unreasonable hours, speaking to relatives, overly repetitious calls, obscenity, and threats.
+- Fair Debt Collection Practices Act (FDCPA) Violations: These claims involve any case in which a debt collector harassed the debtor by actions, including but not limited to calling at unreasonable hours, speaking to relatives, overly repetitious calls, obscenity and threats.

-Call us toll free at (833) 346-3587 to speak with a member of our Rights Practice Group for your free consultation.
+Call us toll-free at (833) FIND-JUSTICE to speak with a member of our Consumer Rights and Class Action Practice Groups for your free consultation.
 Do not delay!
-There are important deadlines associated with every case, including a Statute of Limitations.
+There are important deadlines associated with every case, including a statute of limitations.